Rob Roy Glacier Track

 Duration - 10 hours return depending on fitness

-Probably the best glacier hike in New Zealand.
-Groaning ice, dashing streams and pretty blue water.
-There's never a dull moment on the Rob Roy Glacier Track, which winds through Mount Aspiring National Park not far from Wanaka.
-If you're lucky, you will also see a chunk of ice falling and crashing into the below rocks.
+I'm going to say it, Rob Roy Glacier is the best glacier hike in New Zealand with groaning ice, dashing streams, and pretty blue water.
+The track winds through Mount Aspiring National Park not far from Wanaka and if you wait patiently, you will see chunks of ice falling and crashing into the below rocks.

-When it comes to reward for effort, the Rob Roy Glacier Track is king; it's just 5km each way with around 100m of elevation gain.
+When it comes to effort vs reward, the Rob Roy Glacier Track is king; it's just 5 km each way with around 110 metres of elevation gain.
 While it may sound easy, don't assume it's a yawn; this tramp packs more New Zealand eye-candy than a Wanaka postcard store.

-- Feeling dwarfed by 300m high cliffs crowned with calving glaciers
+- Feeling dwarfed by 300 metre high cliffs crowned with calving glaciers

 - Easy, picturesque alpine hiking that doesn't cause you to trash your legs or rasp for breath